DL-Methionine, DL Methionine, DL-Méthionine, L-2-amino-4-(methylthio)butyric acid, L-Methionine, L-Méthionine, Méthionine, Metionina.<br/><br/>

 - Other conditions.

-Side Effects & SafetyMethionine is POSSIBLY SAFE when taken by mouth or injected intravenously (by IV) to treat acetaminophen poisoning, but only under the supervision of a healthcare professional.
+Side Effects & SafetyMethionine is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
+It is POSSIBLY SAFE when taken by mouth or given intravenously (by IV) under the supervision of a healthcare professional.
+In some people, methionine may cause headache, heartburn, nausea, diarrhea, dizziness, or drowsiness.

 Acidosis: Methionine can cause changes in acidity of the blood and should not be used in people with a condition called acidosis.